 These levels can become violent and may put the child or others at risk.
 For example, a child might reveal their anger by attacking someone else or destroying their toys.

 Unfortunately, children with bipolar anger are usually unable to control their emotions.
-With that, anger can become more and more severe – lasting for hours at a time.
+With that, anger can become more and more severe and last for hours at a time.
 Furthermore, a parent’s response to the anger may only exaggerate it.

 6.)
 Mood Swings

-As discussed, mood swings going from highs to lows are the common trait of bipolar disorder.
-However, in children, these mood swings tend to be more rapid – sometimes happening multiple times within a single day. ⁹
+As discussed, mood swings going from highs to lows are a common trait of bipolar disorder.
+However, in children, these mood swings tend to be more rapid.
+Sometimes happening multiple times within a day. ⁹

-Parents tend to see a pattern when it comes to these fluctuations in their child’s mood, energy, and overall routine.
-If you’ve noticed a pattern in your child, it’s important to address it as it can lead to difficulties in other aspects of life, from relationships to school.
+Parents tend to see these fluctuations in their child’s mood, energy, and overall routine.
+If you’ve noticed a pattern in your child, it’s important to address it as it can lead to difficulties in other aspects of life, from school to friendships.

 7.)
 Changes in Behavior at School

-In both teenagers and children, you may notice a change in behavior reflected in their school life.
+In teenagers and children, you may notice a behavior change reflected in their school life.
 This can include:

 - Drop in grades